DogepartyXDP/Documentation/Developers/API.md

 * **validity** (*string*): Set to "valid" if a valid broadcast.
 Any other setting signifies an invalid/improper broadcast

-###BTCPay Object
+###DOGEPay Object

-An object that matches a request to settle an Order Match for which BTC is owed:
+An object that matches a request to settle an Order Match for which DOGE is owed:

 * **tx_index** (*integer*): The transaction index
 * **tx_hash** (*string*): The transaction hash